-- 1. At the beginning of the school year, all students who think they may be academically eligible should see the guidance counselor to begin the eligibility process. - 2.
-In February, the Guidance Department will notify all academically eligible students. - 3.
-A meeting will be held in late February or early March with all eligible candidates to explain procedures and forms. - 4.
-Eligible candidates are then asked to complete the activity packet, and submit it to the National Honor Society advisors.
+- At the beginning of the school year, all students who think they are academically eligible should see the guidance counselor to begin the eligibility process. - After the first semester, the Guidance Department will notify all academically eligible students. - A meeting will be held the spring with all eligible candidates to explain procedures and forms. - Eligible candidates are then asked to complete the activity packet, and submit it to the National Honor Society advisor(s).
 All completed forms will be verified.
-You MUST be involved in at least three school/community activities per year. - 5.
-The Principal appoints a chapter faculty council of five staff members to evaluate the candidates on the basis of character (see list of character traits), leadership, and service; using the information from the activity packet as a guide. - 6.
-The entire faculty will be surveyed for their input. - 7.
-Final selection of each member will be by majority vote of the five member, Principal-appointed, faculty committee.
+You MUST be involved in at least three school/community activities per year. - The Principal appoints a chapter faculty council of five staff members to evaluate the candidates on the basis of character (see list of character traits), leadership, and service -- using the information from the activity packet as a guide. - The entire faculty will be surveyed for their input. - Final selection of each member will be by majority vote of the five member, Principal-appointed, faculty committee.